Personal Development

 • Recognition of Virtues Stars

 Children who demonstrate key virtues such as kindness, resilience, responsibility and respect are celebrated and recognised within our school community.
+We promote raising money for charity for our local Halton Haven Hospice.

 Pupil Voice: